-Take a look at some of these detailed qualities that should be considered:
+Take a look at some of these qualities that should be considered:

 Home Must Meet Basic Sanitation Needs

 The home must demonstrate that it has adequate plumbing and sewage systems to handle your basic sanitation needs.
-It might have county sewer or a septic system, but either option must be fully functioning at the time of the inspection in order to pass for sanitation.
+It might have a county sewer or a septic system.
+Either option must be fully functioning at the time of the inspection in order to pass for sanitation.

 Kitchens Must Properly Function and Have Space

 Every property must have space where you can prepare meals and food to feed your family.
-This is a necessity by HUD standards, so the inspector will be making sure that the kitchen has adequate space, availability of appliances, and even a method to dispose of your waste such as weekly garbage collection or access to a local dump.
+This is a necessity by HUD standards.
+So, the inspector will make sure that the kitchen has adequate space, availability of appliances, and even a method to dispose of your waste such as weekly garbage collection or access to a local dump.